-We have had dinner numerous times at the original restaurant La Maison de Petit Pierre in Béziers.
-Today Chéri and I treated ourselves to a wonderful bistronomique lunch.
-Le Petit Pierre is run by chef Pierre Augé, winner of the French edition of Top Chef in 2014.
+We have had dinner numerous times at the original La Maison de Petit Pierre in Béziers.
+It’s amazing to see the care and love that the restaurant puts into their dishes.
+Chef Pierre Augé, the winner of the French edition of Top Chef in 2014, runs the restaurant.
 Named after his father, he quickly became known as “Petit Pierre” to avoid confusion.
 Hence the name of the restaurant: La Maison de Petit Pierre.

 Piece of art